keu/docs/astro/user-permissions.md

 ## Organization Roles

+An Organization role grants a user some level of access to an Astro Organization, including all of the Workspaces within that Organization.
+The following Organization roles are available:

 | Permission                                          | **Organization Member** | **Organization Billing Admin** | **Organization Owner** |
 | --------------------------------------------------- | ----------------------- | ------------------------------ | ---------------------- |
 | Workspace Admin permissions to all Workspaces       | ✔️                      | ✔️                             | ✔️                     |